learnk8s/learnk8s.io/src/microsAuthentication/content.md

       targetPort: 8081
 ```

-Compared to the API service, the data store service requires a ClusterRoleBinding resource to be created which associates the data-store Service Account to the `system:auth-delegator` ClusterRole.
+Compared to the API service, the data store service requires a ClusterRoleBinding resource to be created, which associates the data-store Service Account to the `system:auth-delegator` ClusterRole.

 Go back to the terminal session where you deployed the data store service and inspect the logs: